 JJFBB has been formed by Yuko Hoshi (flutist) since 2015 as the first jazz flute big band in Japan.
 They play jazz standards and Japanese traditional songs that mixes jazz.
 JJFBB invited Ms. Ali Ryerson and had concerts and master classes in Tokyo in 2016.

-Registration for the Festival is now open!
-Registration for the Festival is $125 U.S.; please note the Festival Registration Fee will go up February 1st, 2018.
+Registration for the 2020 Festival is not yet open!
+Registration for the Festival will be $95 U.S.

 - Email the form to email@example.com